 Park City hotels

-The first five-star boutique hotel in Park City, SkyLodge, opened in December 2007 on lower Main Street.
+The first five-star boutique hotel in Park City, SkyLodge, is located on lower Main Street.
 New Silver Star accommodations at Park City Mountain Resort incorporate historic mining buildings in luxury condos, townhouses and cottages.

-In 2008, Newpark Resort opened a five-star hotel and townhouses in the Redstone area, next to the 451-hectare (1,100-acre) Swaner Nature Preserve.
+Newpark Resort is a five-star hotel with townhouses in the Redstone area, next to the 451-hectare (1,100-acre) Swaner Nature Preserve.

-A St. Regis Resort will open by year-end at Deer Valley Resort.
-In 2010, an ER3 (Environmental Responsible Redevelopment and Reuse) Montage Resort and Spa will open at Deer Valley Resort.
+A St. Regis Resort is located at Deer Valley Resort.
+An ER3 (Environmental Responsible Redevelopment and Reuse) Montage Resort and Spa is also located at Deer Valley Resort.

-Dakota Mountain Lodge, the first ski property in the Waldorf-Astoria Collection, will open in Spring 2009, with a Golden Door Spa, meeting space and restaurants at The Canyons Resort.
+Dakota Mountain Lodge, the first ski property in the Waldorf-Astoria Collection, features a Golden Door Spa, meeting space and restaurants at The Canyons Resort.

 Park City vacations